marcelogalvao/my-assets/README.md

 ## Local Development

+Make sure you've already run `npm install`.
 Run `npm start` and navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ## Production Build